conradhalling/jekyll-theme-chirpy/_tabs/about.md

 apply my experience and knowledge towards writing computerized tools for molecular biologists.
-I used many programming languages over the years, including (in approximate chronological order) C, Fortran, Oracle SQL, Perl, HTML, CSS, R, C++, PHP, bash, MySQL SQL, C#, Java, JavaScript, and Python.
+I used many programming languages over the years, including (in approximate chronological order) C, Fortran, Oracle SQL, Perl, HTML, CSS, R, C++, PHP, bash, MySQL, C#, Java, JavaScript, and Python.
 I also used tools such as SVN, Git, JIRA, and Slack.
-I was still writing code using Python, JavaScript, and SQL until I retired at age 67 years 6 months at the end of February 2022.
+I was still writing code using Python, JavaScript, and SQL when I retired at age 67 years 6 months at the end of February 2022.

 ### Current Activities